bc-discord/bc-discord.github.io/pages/catalogs/modders.md

 | [Turbojackelope](https://www.instagram.com/turbojackelope/) | Inactive | Rehandles |
 | [was.knives](https://www.instagram.com/was.knives/?hl=en) | Inactive | Titanium anodization, surface finishing, blackening |
 | [XKKnives](https://www.instagram.com/xkknives/?hl=en) | ??? | Titanium anodization, surface finishing, custom spacers |

-For services, they may be capable of a particular modwork, but may not offer it publicly.

 ---